EricTay1997/ML-Review/interview_prep/system_design/01_overview.md

 - Framework
   - Understand the problem and establish scope and requirements
     - Problem:
       - Why do we want to build this feature?
+What business value would this bring?
       - What feature do we want to build?
     - Requirements
       - Functional